Air Quality (Mold & Allergens) Testing

 What is Mold?

 Here at Ellingwood Pro, we want you to feel safe in your home.
 During an air quality (mold & allergens) testing, our inspector will take samples of the air quality.
-Once the samples are collected, they are sent off to a lab for testing, and results are typically returned within 3 days.
-After the results are returned, we will share them with our clients right away and discuss solutions or refer them to mold remediation companies when needed.
+Once the samples are collected, they are sent off to a lab for testing, and results are typically returned within 2-4 days.
+After the results of the air quality (mold & allergens) testing are returned, we will share them with our clients right away and discuss solutions or refer them to mold remediation companies when needed.